 2.2.
 The GA has to act in the spirit of these regulations.
 The tasks of the GA is to take decisions on issues not provided for in the Regulations, make recommendations to the IC (see 2.6), decide on proposals made by the IC, ratify Host Nomination and Selection, and elect individuals to serve on the IC.

 2.3.
-The GA must hold at least six meetings at an EGOI including the following:
+The GA must hold at least five meetings at an EGOI including the following:

 - Before the first Competition Period and before the Competition Tasks are revealed to include the discussion of the Contest Rules and Judging Procedures.